geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

   - Clock's history since 1947, symbolizing the proximity of Doomsday.
   - Recent move to two minutes to midnight raises alarm due to political instability and environmental threats.
 - Human Perception of Time:
-  - Personal connection to time, including author's book "A Brief History of Time."
+  - Personal connection to time, including Hawking's book "A Brief History of Time."
   - Awareness of time's passage due to health concerns and limited lifespan.
   - Societal challenges with political instability and populism.
 - Environmental Threats: